freddygv/trabblex/README.md

 *   **[PostgresDB](docker-containers/database-container):** Maintains global state of files available and users who can seed them.
 *   **[Client](client):** Client for users to access the service.

+### Deployment
+The SeederServer, ClientManager, and Postgres DB are all containerized services deployed to Google Container Clusters with Kubernetes.
+Deployment scripts and configuration files can be found: [here](docker-containers).

 ### Contributors
 * @lebastaq
 * @freddygv